luzianscherrer/defichain-compound/README.md

 WALLET_ADDRESS=address

 # Target for compounding action (see documentation)
-TARGET=address or token symbol
+TARGET=wallet address or token symbol or pool pair symbol

 # Logfile and pidfile
 LOGFILE=/tmp/defichain-compound.log
 PIDFILE=/tmp/defichain-compound.pid

-# Check if compounding is needed in this interval
+# Interval to check if compounding is needed
 CHECK_INTERVAL_MINUTES=720

 ```